Flying Geese Blocks the fast and easy way!

 No Waste Flying Geese blocks are used as a building block for many quilt blocks and patterns.
 They are also used alone and can be made in varying sizes.
-An example of this would be the points in the sawtooth block.
+An example of this would be the points in the Focus 2020 block.
+We will be using background fabric for the points.

 There at least 3 different methods for making them.
-I have used the Corner Triangle method but you trim the corners off and some think this is a waste.
-I have the trimmed corners together to make half square triangle (HST) blocks.
+I have used the Corner Triangle method, but you trim the corners off and some think this is a waste.
+I have the trimmed corners off and sewn them together to make half square triangle (HST) blocks.

 Being the frugal fabric addict that I am, I recently started using the No Waste technique for making Flying Geese and this is by far my preferred way to make them.